Chișinău: Climate

-Chișinău has a humid continental climate (Köppen climate classification Dfa) characterised by warm summers and cold, windy winters.
-Winter minimum temperatures are often below 0 °C, although they rarely drop below -10 °C. In summer, the average maximum temperature is approximately 25 °C, however, temperatures occasionally reach 35 to 40 C in mid-summer in downtown.
+Chișinău has a hot-summer humid continental climate (Köppen climate classification Dfa) characterised by hot summers and cold, windy winters.
+Winter minimum temperatures are often below 0 °C, although they rarely drop below -10 °C. In summer, the average maximum temperature is approximately 28 °C, however, temperatures occasionally reach 35 to 40 C in mid-summer in downtown.
 Although average humidity during summer is relatively low, most of the annual precipitation occurs during summer, causing infrequent yet heavy storms.

 Spring and autumn temperatures vary between 16 and 24 C, and precipitation during this time tends to be lower than in summer but with more frequent yet milder periods of rain.